Use GPUs in Containers

 To take advantage of the performance benefits offered by graphics processing units (GPUs), you can use the GPUs of the host system in a container.
 By default, a container does not have access to hardware resources of its host.
 To enable the container to access the NVIDIA® GPUs of the host system, you need to:

-Run the container on a host system with the appropriate NVIDIA GPU drivers installed, for example use the NVIDIA Deep Learning AMI.
+Run the container on a host system with the appropriate NVIDIA GPU drivers installed, for example use the NVIDIA GPU-Optimized AMI.

 Make the GPUs of the host visible to the container by using the